 My healthcare career started when I was a teenager, volunteering as an EMT for my local Emergency Service Agency.
 This experience made me interested in studying nursing because I enjoyed helping others in emergency situations.
 Prior to joining Vermont Tech as a full-time staff member in 2014, I worked in a variety of different positions including med/surg, cardiology, critical care, nursing administration and management and home health care case management.
 I started with Vermont Tech in 2010 as a clinical instructor before becoming a full-time assistant professor working with first year nursing students.
 I also work as a per diem nurse for the Visiting Nurses Association of Chittenden and Grand Isle County.
 My educational background is similar to a Vermont Tech nursing graduates.
 I started off with an Associate Degree in Nursing from UVM and then continued on to get my BSN followed by my MSN.
 In my free time, I enjoy the Vermont outdoors especially hiking, boating and skiing.
 I am also the father of three girls who keep me very busy.

 Hello!
 My name is Amanda Perkins and I have been teaching at Vermont Tech since 2011.
-I currently teach in the practical nursing (PN) program, but have also taught at the associate degree level.
-In addition to working for Vermont Tech I also work per-diem at a local hospital and am a peer-reviewer for the journal Nursing Made Incredibly Easy!.
+I currently teach in the practical nursing (PN) program but have also taught at the associate degree level.
+In addition to working for Vermont Tech, I also work per-diem at a local hospital and serve as peer-reviewer and editorial board member for the Journal Nursing Made Incredibly Easy!.
 When time permits I enjoy writing articles for the journal Nursing Made Increcibly Easy!
 I have experience working in an intensive care unit, inpatient psychiatry, birthing center, long-term care, and residential care.
 I have worked as a floor nurse, nurse manager, staff development nurse, and Assistant Director of Nursing.
 I enjoy all aspects of nursing and looking forward to teaching and learning with my students.

 I love Vermont Tech and think that it is the best nursing college around!
 Not only do I work for Vermont Tech, but I also attended Vermont Tech.
 My first degree from Vermont Tech was an Associates of Science in Biotechnology.
 I worked for 5 years in a lab called Haematologic Technologies and decided it was time for a change.
 I enrolled in the LPN program at Vermont Tech and then the RN program.
 I enjoyed my time in both programs and learned a lot.
-After completing the RN program I obtained my BSN and then my MSN through Chamberlain College of Nursing.
+After completing the RN program, I obtained first my BSN, then my MSN, and finally my DNP all through Chamberlain College of Nursing.

 Nursing aside, I am married with 3 wonderful daughters!
 I enjoy reading; writing; photography; hiking; sports, especially football; and spending time with my family.